Kenneth Womack

 Kenneth Womack (born January 24, 1966) is an American writer, literary critic, public speaker, and music historian, particularly focusing on the cultural influence of the Beatles.
-He is the author of the bestselling Solid State: The Story of Abbey Road and the End of the Beatles and John Lennon, 1980: The Last Days in the Life.
+He is the author of the bestselling Solid State: The Story of Abbey Road and the End of the Beatles; John Lennon, 1980: The Last Days in the Life; and Living the Beatles Legend: The Untold Story of Mal Evans.

-Life and work
+Biography

 Kenneth Womack was born in Houston, Texas, United States, and is Professor of English and Popular Music at Monmouth University.
-He is the author of four novels, as well as the author and editor of numerous volumes of literary and cultural criticism.